cisco/mindmeld/source/userguide/auto_annotator.rst

 .. warning::
 	By default, all files in all intents across all domains will be annotated with all supported entities.
 Before annotating consider including custom annotation rules in :attr:`config.py`.

+``'language'`` (:class:`str`): Language as specified using a 639-1/2 code.

+``'locale'`` (:class:`str`): The locale representing the ISO 639-1 language code and ISO3166 alpha 2 country code separated by an underscore character.

 ``'unannotate_supported_entities_only'`` (:class:`boolean`): By default, when the unannotate command is used only entities that the Annotator can annotate will be eligible for removal.

-``'unannotate'`` (:class:`list`): List of annotation rules in the same format as those used for annotation.
+``'unannotation_rules'`` (:class:`list`): List of annotation rules in the same format as those used for annotation.
 These rules specify which entities should have their annotations removed.
 By default, :attr:`files` is None.

 ``'spacy_model_size'`` (:class:`str`): :attr:`lg` is used by default for the best performance.
 Alternative options are :attr:`sm` and :attr:`md`.
 This parameter is optional and is specific to the use of the :class:`SpacyAnnotator` and :class:`MultiLingualAnnotator`.
-The language is inferred from the :attr:`LANGUAGE_CONFIG` in :attr:`config.py`.
 If the selected model is not in the current environment it will automatically be downloaded.
 Refer to Spacy's documentation to learn more about their `NER models <https://spacy.io/models/>`_.

 ``'translator'`` (:class:`str`): This parameter is used by the :class:`MultiLingualAnnotator`.
 If Google application credentials are available and have been exported, set this parameter to :attr:`GoogleTranslator`.
 Otherwise, set this paramter to :attr:`NoOpTranslator`.